Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 +++

-## Step 4: Preview the results in Universal Viewer
+### Preview the results in Universal Viewer

-Note the descriptive metadata in the right-hand panel.
+- Note the descriptive metadata in the right-hand panel.
+- Note the descriptive canvas names.

 +++